Lemon Herb Tahini (Cava Copycat)

 Frequently Asked Questions

-Wash the lemon and pat it dry using paper tissues or a kitchen towel.
-Hold the lemon in one hand and the zester (or a micro plane grater) in the other hand.
+Wash the lemon and pat it dry using paper towels or a kitchen towel.
+Hold the lemon in one hand and the zester (or a microplane grater) in the other.

 Grasp the lemon firmly and place the zester on the lemon skin.